Consignment: Sell merchandise belonging to others for a share of sales proceeds.

 The Item ID will be generated and entered by BCSS when the Client ID is selected.

 Click in the box under 'Description' and enter up to 20 characters to describe the item.

-Enter Price and Quantity.
-Click in the Client ID box and use the drop-down menu to select a Client.
+Type in the Price and Quantity then in the Client ID box use the drop-down menu to select a Client.
 Enter a Buyer Fee if applicable.